canerarif/CleanArchitectureBasketApp/README.md

 ## Follow these steps to install the application:
 1. Clone this repository on your local.
-2. Go to the CicekSepetiBasket directory
+2. Go to the CleanArchitectureBasketApp directory
 3. Run the `docker-compose up` at command line
 4. Run `http://localhost:8080/swagger/index.html` url in your browser